aleshaleksey/fansys23/08-spell-list.md

 - The type of undead being animated depends on the condition of the corpse(s).
 A corpse with flesh will become a zombie, a corpse without flesh will become a skeleton.
 A corpse with flesh but no bones becomes a crawling thing..
 - The undead animates at the start of the caster's *next* turn.

 **Upcast**: For every MP dice added above 3 (2MP dice above 6 for global), the caster may either animate an extra corpse as a level III undead, assert control over an extra 6 levels of undead, or increase the level of the created undead by 2, or of the controlled undead by 4.
+At 4 MP dice, "large" sized undead can be created.
+At 5 MP dice, "huge" sized undead can be created.

 **Global**: The undead are under the caster's control for 1 week, after which time they have a "neutral" attitude towards it.
 For every 2MP dice above 6, the caster may create an extra level III undead, assert control over 6 levels of undead, or increase the level of a created undead by 2 or controlled undead by 4.